Resistance during World War II: 1945

-Since January 1945, members of the anti-fascist National Committee for a Free Germany (NKFD) had been allowed to form companies which would participate as an as an auxiliary force of the Red Army in its military operations.
+Since January 1945, members of the anti-fascist National Committee for a Free Germany (NKFD) had been allowed to form companies which would participate as an auxiliary force of the Red Army in its military operations.
 The NKFD was formed in 1943 mostly of the German prisoners of war in the USSR which agreed to side the Red Army.
 While its leadership participated only in non-violent activities such as appeal to the German troops to surrender like during the Battle of Korsun–Cherkassy, in December 1943, its members of lower ranks began forming Combat Groups (or Combat Units, Kampfgruppen) were sent to the Wehrmacht rear areas where they combined propaganda with collecting intelligence, performing military reconnaissance, sabotage and combat against the Wehrmacht.
 Although until 1945 Kampfgruppen had been only small commandos, in 1945, it was allowed for NKFD to form companies which would be sent at the front.
 They pretended to be scattered Wehrmacht soldiers and attempted to enter behind the German lines, and if the latter was successful, they persuaded the troops besieged by the Red Army to surrender, and if the latter refused, they participated in combat and withdrew.
 There are clear evidences of the NKFD units participating in combat against the Wehrmacht in the Battle of Königsberg, siege of Breslau and in the Courland Pocket, as well as in the rather minor battles for Thorn and Graudenz and the siege of Danzig.
 As Otto Lasch wrote, "We could no longer think of a useful recipe for how our own soldiers should behave in such cases.
-The fight seemed to had become pointless if Germans were now fighting against Germans."
+The fight seemed to have become pointless if Germans were now fighting against Germans."
 There are several testimonies of the Germans who participated in the war that they saw members of the NKFD fighting alongside the Red Army during the Battle of Berlin, however, there is no documentary evidence, at least yet, to support these claims.

 During the Vienna offensive of the Red Army between March and April 1945, the Austrian resistance groups in the army launched the Operation Radetzky led by major Carl Szokoll, a plot to surrender Vienna to the Red Army and therefore save it from destruction.
 Although the plot had failed, Szokoll survived, and the city only saw moderate fighting and the inner districts saw practically no fighting.